jeff-shima/Gerris-Post-Processing/README.md

 ## Clone from github
 ### In RStudio
 Go to the project menu (upper right corner).
-Select new project -> from version control -> from github -> insert proejct https URL from the github page: ```https://github.com/jeff-shima/Gerris-Post-Processing.git```
+Select new project -> from version control -> from github -> insert project https URL from the github page: ```https://github.com/jeff-shima/Gerris-Post-Processing.git```

 ### Outside of Rstudio
 Go to the directory to which you want to clone the project, then ```git clone https://github.com/jeff-shima/Gerris-Post-Processing.git```